Marcus in conversation with Marina Warner, April 2015

 Author talks and school visits:

-I may be able to visit your school if you're looking to host an event in the week of October 17th 2016 and are in the South of the UK.
-I will be promoting two new books and there's a chance for me to visit if you have flexibility!
+I may be able to visit your school if you're looking to host an event around the middle of September 2017, and are in the South of the UK.

 Otherwise, I am essentially not taking bookings for school visits at the moment, but will consider offers made far enough in advance if you're very keen.

 However, I am giving 'Virtual Visits' events by Skype/Facetime/Google Hangout.
 Please see below for more information, or CONTACT ME to discuss format, fees and dates.

 For a taste of how a Skype event can run, take a look at this blog post.

 “I just wanted to thank you for today's Skype presentation.
 Eighth graders (at least in America) can be a bit hard to impress, but they were buzzing after the performance.
 I'm not sure how it played from your end, but from our vantage point you were larger than life (projected on a big screen) and clear as a bell.
 The kids (and adults) were charmed by your sense of humor, your visuals, and your stories.
 Going into this, never having done it before either, I suspected it would be more like watching television than a live performance.
 But your interaction (including your rather impressive memory for students' names) made it seem as if you were right here in our library.
 I don't know if you will get similar offers from schools soon, but I wanted you to know it definitely worked beautifully from over here.
 Many kids actually wanted to stay longer rather than go to lunch (where they were serving pizza for god's sake), which is about as strong an endorsement you could ever get.”

 Peter Keeley, Gilbert H. Hood School, Derry, New Hampshire